 We may not have all that we need at the moment, but don’t throw these seeds away just yet.
-Instead, write down these ideas and desires, even if we don’t know how to make it happen.
+Instead, write down these ideas and desires even if we don’t know how to make it happen.

 An ending must have a beginning

-I smiled to myself while thinking that it’s so real how our doubts and circumstances can kill something before it even happens.
+I smiled to myself thinking that it’s so real how our doubts and circumstances can kill something before it even happens.
 If prolonged, we go into a circle of unfulfilled possibilities.

-In reality, it happens, but take courage!
+It happens, but take courage!